The Ultimate Guide to Year-End Giving

 1. Define Your Year-End Giving Team

-Like any fundraising campaign, an effective year-end campaign is a team effort.
+Like any fundraising campaign, an effective year-end campaign is a team effort!
 Identify who will be part of this team—staff members and volunteers—and what each of their responsibilities will look like.
-Make sure the roles you assign reflect each team member’s strengths and that everyone has the bandwidth to take this on.

 2. Create a Workback Schedule